 APril 4-6, 2019

-We are pleased to invite journalists to join us in Missoula, April 4-6, for Living With Wildfire, a workshop exploring the ecological, economic, social, and public health impacts of wildfire.
+A group of 19 journalists from around the U.S., Canada, and Germany joined us in Missoula, April 4-6, for Living With Wildfire, a workshop exploring the ecological, economic, social, and public health impacts of wildfire.

 Hear from fire scientists about the latest research and modeling - and how new breakthroughs are shaping our understanding of how fire behaves.

 Talk with climate scientists about predictions and scenarios - are longer fire seasons and hotter summers the new normal?